Noblehurst Family Farm ProjectHB

 Validation and Verification

-Estimation and monitoring methodology has been conducted using CAR Livestock Protocol developed by the California Climate Action Reserve.
+Estimation and monitoring methodology has been conducted using Climate Action Reserve Livestock Protocol.

 The project demonstrates financial additionality according to UNFCCC definitions because the revenues from the offset purchases contribute a necessary portion of the overall project funding.
-Technical additionality is demonstrated since the technology is not considered business as usual on U.S. dairy farms and requires special technical skills.
+Technical additionality is demonstrated since the technology is not considered business as usual on U.S. dairy farms.